 A hysterectomy is necessary in many cases of gynecological cancer.

-Dr. Ronen may recommend either an abdominal or vaginal hysterectomy.
+Dr. Pinky Ronen or Dr. Itai Ronen may recommend either an abdominal or vaginal hysterectomy.
 An abdominal hysterectomy may be done in a traditional, open manner or laparoscopically, using small incisions, tiny instruments, and a lighted camera for a clear view.

 In a vaginal hysterectomy, the uterus is removed through the vagina and there’s no abdominal incision.
 Not all cases of hysterectomy can be done vaginally.
-Dr. Ronen carefully reviews your situation to determine the best course for the procedure.
+Our doctors carefully review your situation to determine the best course for the procedure.